AcademySoftwareFoundation/wg-python3/deliverables/guidelines.rst

 Start executable python scripts using ``#!/usr/bin/env python``.
 This ensures that the Python executable in the environment will be used.

+Prefer using the "python" name in shebang lines for 2+3 compatibility.

-Use "python3" if your code is Python 3-only, otherwise assume that you are writing Python 2+3 compatible code.
+Avoid "python3" unless your script is Python 3-only, otherwise assume that you are writing Python 2+3 compatible code and use "python".

+Prefer "python" over "python3" because it allows scripts to operate correctly in the contexts of virtualenvs where "python" can sometimes refer to "python2" and sometimes "python3".

+While tools such as setuptools will automatically rewrite shebang lines, scripts that do not use setuptools and other scenarios where scripts are run as-is benefit from this approach.

 Python Code Naming Conventions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^